 Upon discovery of any fire or flames, activate the fire alarm at the nearest pull station.

 Immediately evacuate the building and remember to assist individuals with limited mobility to safety.

-- Go to the nearest phone and call 9-1-1 and report the fire, giving information as requested by the operator (0) dispatcher.
-Stay on the phone until released by the operator/dispatcher. - Call Campus Safety at 502-873-4444 and provide the location of the fire to the responding officer.
+- Go to the nearest phone and call 9-1-1 and report the fire, giving information as requested by the dispatcher.
+Stay on the phone until released by the dispatcher. - Call Campus Safety at 502-873-4444 and provide the fire location to the responding officer.